supby/job-worker/README.md

 ### Authorization

-As provisioning of client is not part of the task, CA and certificates will be generated manually using openssl.
-Roles will be hardcoded in memory on server side.
+Provisioning of clients is not a part of the task.
+CA and certificates will be generated manually using openssl.
+Roles will be hardcoded in on server side.

 ### Loggining

-As persistent logging system is not part of the task.
+Persistent logging system is not a part of the task.
 Server it self will log in standart output.
 Logs from jobs processes will be stored in memory only with some rotation based on size.